mcxraider/Sentiment-Analysis-with-BERT/README.md

 # it1244-final-project
 ---
-Choosing between Sentiment Analysis and Time series Analysis
+Sentiment Analysis project on Movie review and ratings (Textual data)